- HOME

 Topic

-Technical Intern Training is a status of residence for receiving training, but Specified Skilled Worker is a status of residence for working.
+Technical Intern Training is a status of residence for acquiring skills, but Specified Skilled Worker is a status of residence for working.

 The Specified Skilled Worker (i) Status of Residence